\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Computational details

 \section{Computational details}

 The ground-state electronic structure is first calculated using DFT with relatively coarse k meshes.
-The DFT calculations use $12\times12\times12$, $12\times12$ and $6\times6\times6$ k meshes for GaAs, 2D materials and RhSi respectively.
-We use Perdew-Burke-Ernzerhof exchange-correlation functional\cite{perdew1996generalized}.
-For bilayer AFM MBT, the DFT+U method is adopted to treat the $d$ orbitals of Mn atoms with Hubbard $U$ parameter 4.0 eV, and its lattice structures and internal geometries are fully relaxed using the DFT+D3 correction method\cite{grimme2010consistent} for dispersion interactions.
-For graphene-hBN, the DFT+D2 correction method\cite{grimme2006semiempirical} with scale factor $s_{6}=0.5$ is used to be consistent with our previous work\cite{habib2022electric}.
-For 3D and monolayer materials, van der Waals corrections are not important and not considered.
-For GaAs, we use the experimental lattice constant of 5.653 \AA as in our previous work\cite{xu2021ab}.
-For RhSi, we use experimental lattice constant\cite{geller1954crystal} of 4.67 \AA.
+The DFT calculations use $12\times12\times12$, $12\times12$, $12\times12$, $12\times12$, $18\times18$ and $6\times6\times6$ k meshes for GaAs, graphenen-hBN, WS$_{2}$, GeS, MBT and RhSi respectively.
+We use Perdew-Burke-Ernzerhof exchange-correlation functional\citep{perdew1996generalized}.
+For bilayer AFM MBT, the DFT+U method is adopted to treat the $d$ orbitals of Mn atoms with Hubbard $U$ parameter 4.0 eV, and its lattice structures and internal geometries are fully relaxed using the DFT+D3 correction method\citep{grimme2010consistent} for dispersion interactions.
+For graphene-hBN, the DFT+D2 correction method\citep{grimme2006semiempirical} with scale factor $s_{6}=0.5$ is used to be consistent with our previous work\citep{habib2022electric}.
+For monolayer materials studied here, we have not considered van der Waals corrections, as their effects are found weak (within 1\%) on lattice constants.
+For GaAs, we use the experimental lattice constant of 5.653 \AA as in our previous work\citep{xu2021ab}.
+For RhSi, we use experimental lattice constant\citep{geller1954crystal} of 4.67 \AA.
 For WS$_{2}$ and GeS, we use the fully relaxed lattice constants.
-We use Optimized Norm- Conserving Vanderbilt (ONCV) pseudopotentials\cite{hamann2013optimized,van2018pseudodojo}.
-The plane-wave cutoff energies are 76, 74, 62, 44, 82 and 80 Ry for GaAs, graphene-hBN, WS$_{2}$, GeS, MBT and RhSi respectively.
-For all 2D systems, the Coulomb truncation technique\cite{ismail2006truncation} is employed to accelerate convergence with vacuum sizes and the vacuum sizes are 20 bohr (additional to the thickness of the heterostructures).
+We use Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotentials\citep{hamann2013optimized,van2018pseudodojo}.
+The plane-wave cutoff energies are 76, 74, 62, 78, 82 and 80 Ry for GaAs, graphene-hBN, WS$_{2}$, GeS, MBT and RhSi respectively.
+For all 2D systems, the Coulomb truncation technique\citep{sundararaman2013regularization} developed by R. Sundararaman and T. A. Arias is employed to accelerate convergence with vacuum sizes and the vacuum sizes are 20 bohr (additional to the thickness of the 2D systems), which leads to quite similar optimized lattice constants and band structures compared with 60 bohr vacuum size.